aphp/edsnlp/docs/pipelines/core/normalisation.md

 !!! tip

-      This component and its `spaces` option should be enabled if you ever set `skip_space_tokens` parameter token to True in a downstream component.
+      This component and its `spaces` option should be enabled if you ever set `ignore_space_tokens` parameter token to True in a downstream component.

 ```python
 import spacy